Give Your Boss Confidence With a Risk Management Plan

 Boost Your Confidence in Your Project With Risk Management

 The best project managers have the full confidence of their line manager and project sponsor.
-The execs behind their projects believe them when they say they need extra funding, more resource or help resolving a problem.
+The execs behind their projects believe them when they say they need extra funding, more resources, or help resolving a problem.

 When you're working in risky situations, you need the right kit.
 Like a hiker with a backpack of rope and crampons, you need the tools to deal with project risk too.